 Now that we’ve discussed how a dehumidifier works, let’s move onto the F0 malfunction code.

 What does the F0 Code Mean?

-This self-diagnosis function also lets you tell our customer service team which malfunction code is displayed on your control panel so we can help get your dehumidifier working again.
+This self-diagnosis function also lets you tell customer service what is going on with your unit so we can help get your dehumidifier working again.

-Malfunction code F0 is an error code that means your dehumidifier is low on refrigerant, typically caused by a leak in the enclosed refrigerant system.
+The malfunction code F0 means your dehumidifier is low on refrigerant, typically caused by a leak in the enclosed refrigerant system.

 This is not a procedure that we recommend, nor do we take any responsibility for telling you this information.
 If you keep reading we will help you solve this problem, but for right now we just want to provide you with some background information.
 Moving on!

-Since the refrigerant leakage progresses slowly and won’t immediately stop the machine from functioning, some of our competitors have configured their dehumidifiers to keep working even after the F0 error code appears to cut down on return requests from customers.
+Since the refrigerant leakage progresses slowly and won’t immediately stop the machine from functioning, some of our competitors have configured their dehumidifiers to keep working even after the F0 error code appears in order to reduce return requests from customers.

 How to Solve the F0 Code

 First off, we don’t recommend you disassemble the unit and start trying to Macgyver your dehumidifier back to health.

 We’ve noticed a few self-proclaimed technicians offering “guides'' or “hacks” on how to solve F0 code issues.
 These guides suggest you disassemble the unit, remove sensors, cut wires, and do other potentially hazardous things to get your unit working again.